sebv/jwt-doc/README.md

 ## Solution

-The JWT addon provides a solution o this problem by replacing the encrypted variable by a time-limited token, so that even if the token is exposed, the consequences are limited.
+The JWT addon provides a solution to this problem by replacing the encrypted variable by a time-limited token, so that even if the token is exposed, the consequences are limited.
 For this to work the JWT addon needs to be enabled in the `.travis.yml` file, and the third-party need to have integrated with the JWT service and allow token based authentication.

 ## Overview Schema